Digital methods for engaging people

 - record sessions so that they can be shared with others

-The COVID-19 pandemic has meant that for the time being, subject to guidelines being updated, it has become essential to conduct engagement activities digitally.
+The COVID-19 pandemic has meant that for the time being, subject to guidelines being updated, it has become usual to conduct engagement activities digitally.
 NHS England and the NHS Improvement Public Participation Team have put together guidance on ‘Good practice for working with people and communities during the COVID-19 outbreak’.

 Important considerations before you start